 Methylene chloride is an ingredient contained in paint thinners that has been suspected for decades of having grave consequences for those who inhale it.
 Nevertheless, this ingredient continued to be found in these paint thinners and stores continued to carry the product.
 Numerous people have been sickened by this paint thinner and have even died as the EPA delayed in approving a rule that would ban the use of methylene chloride in paint thinners.
 Now, there are numerous lawsuits against the manufacturer of this product as well as stores that have sold it.
 If you or a loved one have been sickened by paint thinner containing methylene chloride, contact a toxic paint stripper lawsuit lawyer immediately to discuss your legal options.
+Many victims are seeking information about: paint suit home depot, home depot class action lawsuit and methylene chloride paint remover home depot.

 What is Methylene Chloride?